Donate

 Adding extra gravy and saucesLimiting gravy and sauces

-Several Mexican chains, including Taco Bell and Baja Fresh, have “healthy” menu options that are lower in fat and calories.
+Several Mexican chains, including Taco Bell and Baja Fresh, have healthy menu options that are lower in fat and calories.
 You can also find healthier choices at chains such as Chipotle and Taco Del Mar, including whole-wheat tortillas and fresh vegetables.
-But portions are still huge, so limiting the amount you eat in one sitting is key.
+But portions can still be large, so try to put aside leftovers if you can.

-Tips for making smarter choices at Mexican fast food restaurants:
+Tips for making healthier choices at Mexican fast food restaurants:

-Go easy on the rice and beans (including in your burrito).
-These starches add hundreds of calories to your meal.
+Try to limit the portion size of rice and beans (including in your burrito).
+These starches can add hundreds of calories to your meal.

-Skip the sour cream, which can add 100-200 calories.
-For a healthier option, add avocado or guacamole.
+Skip the sour cream, which can add 100 to 200 calories.
+For a healthier fat option, add avocado or guacamole.

-Say no to chips.
-They add hundreds of calories (285 calories for a ½ order from Chipotle) and sodium you don’t need.
+Avoid or limit the chips.
+They add hundreds of calories (285 calories for a ½ order from Chipotle) and sodium you don’t necessarily need.

-Opt for soft tortillas.
-Whether made of flour or corn, soft tortillas are lower in fat and calories than crispy, deep-fried shells.
+Try soft tortillas.
+Whether made of flour or corn, soft tortillas are lower in fat and total calories than crispy, deep-fried shells.
 Soft corn tortillas are usually healthier than soft flour tortillas.

 Try holding the cheese.
 You may be surprised how little you miss it in your burrito or taco, and it can save you over 100 calories.